thaiat/famous-flickr/readme.md

 ## Description
-An hybrid mobile reproducing the native flickr animation visible in this video: http://video.capptivate.co/videos/FlickrPTR/FlickrPTR.hyperesources/FlickrPTR.mov
+An hybrid mobile using `famous-angular` reproducing the native flickr animation visible in this video: http://video.capptivate.co/videos/FlickrPTR/FlickrPTR.hyperesources/FlickrPTR.mov
-Using famous-angular

 ## Installation
 run `npm install && bower install` to install all the dependencies.